morse-simulator/morse/doc/morse/user/others/human.rst

 In manipulation mode, press and hold the :kbd:`Left Mouse Button` to take an item, then release to let go of the object.

-.. note:: Only objects with a specific game property called ``Object`` can be
+.. note:: Only objects with a specific game property called ``Graspable`` can be
     carried by the human.

 Sensors and actuators